 - Update the firmware

 How do I lower the volume on my phone even more?

 If the system settings are not providing you with good enough volume control and your phone is too loud on the lowest volume, you can download apps that provide you with more precise control features.
 Additionally, you can disable Absolute Volume for Bluetooth audio output.

 1. Use the Sound Assistant app for Samsung

-If you are experiencing too loud volume on the lowest settings and own a Samsung, you are in luck.
+If you are experiencing too loud volume on the lowest settings and own a Samsung phone, you are in luck.
 It seems that the Sound Assistant app (Samsung-made) can override system settings and lower volume even more.
 The only potential caveat is that the Sound Assistant app is a part of the Good Lock suite for Samsung.
 This app bundle